Special Weather Statement issued for Central St. Louis, South Itasca by NWS - News Break

 Special Weather Statement issued for Central St. Louis, South Itasca by NWS

-Effective: 2021-06-24 01:11:00 CDT Expires: 2021-06-24 01:30:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Central St. Louis; South Itasca A STRONG THUNDERSTORM WILL AFFECT WEST CENTRAL ST. LOUIS COUNTY At 111 AM CDT, a strong thunderstorm was 10 miles northwest of Toivola, or 11 miles south of Hibbing, moving east at 55 mph.
-Wind gusts up to 40 mph, nickel size hail, heavy downpours, and occasional cloud to ground lightning can be expected with this storm.
-This storm will be near Toivola around 120 AM CDT.
-Other locations impacted by this storm include Silica and Little Swan.
+Effective: 2021-06-23 23:55:00 CDT Expires: 2021-06-24 00:15:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Central St. Louis; South Itasca A STRONG THUNDERSTORM WILL AFFECT SOUTHEASTERN ITASCA AND SOUTHWESTERN ST. LOUIS COUNTIES At 1155 PM CDT, a strong thunderstorm was near Taconite, or 8 miles east of Grand Rapids, moving east at 40 mph.
+Wind gusts up to 40 mph, dime size hail, and occasional cloud to ground lightning can be expected with this storm.
+This storm will be near Warba around 1205 AM CDT.
+Other locations impacted by this storm include Blackberry, Hart Lake, Floodwood Lake, Swan Lake, Bovey, Goodland, Silica and Calumet.
 Seek shelter inside a sturdy building and away from windows until this storm passes.
 Get off area lakes and seek shelter on shore in a sturdy shelter or a hard topped vehicle.
 This storm may intensify, please monitor local media outlets for additional information and possible warnings from the National Weather Service.alerts.weather.gov